 esp, and subtraction is an odd way to grow

 1 2 3 4 5 6 7 8 9 10 11

 Suppose we run this in Linux without command-line parameters.
 When you run

-library code calls our
+which then calls our

 Steps 2 and 3, along with 4 below, are the function prologue, which is